Anderson-Lab/anderson-lab.github.io/data_301_2019_fall/schedule.md

 Labs:
 * Review
-* ATTENTION: Exercises are Tuesday of the following week and not the normal Thursday
+* ATTENTION: Exercises are due Tuesday of the following week and not the normal Thursday
 * Chapter 4.1 and Exercises
 * Chapter 4.2 and Exercises
 * Chapter 4.3 and Exercises